areven/reago/documentation/guide/advanced/creating-custom-stores.md

 [API reference](/api/) of the package for the details on how to use custom stores.

 For example, the `reago-react` integration provides:

-* A `StoreProvider` component, that provides a custom store to its component subtree.
+* A `StoreProvider` component that provides a custom store to its component subtree.
-* A `useStore()` hook, that returns the active store.
+* A `useStore()` hook that returns the active store.